 - Other (consult Director)

 Students should be encouraged to think broadly about how graduate courses may be relevant to their interests and should contact professors in advance to ask about how they can focus course assignments around their interests.
 For example, a student interested in Narrative and Rhetorical Studies might find a course in 19th century American literature useful and create a course project that examines neurasthenia and hysteria in literature from that time period.
 A student interested in bioethics and gender would benefit from a course in feminist philosophy.
 We encourage students to seek input from their advisors in selecting relevant courses.

 Students may also petition the LMC Director(s) to create an alternative topic of study provided that there are sufficient course offerings and an appropriate rationale to support the topic.
-Students will need to provide a description of the topic, proposed courses, and a short statement of how the courses satisfy work in the proposed topic (see Plan of Study).
+Students will need to provide a description of the topic, proposed courses, and a short statement of how the courses satisfy work in the proposed topic.

-Candidates should note that courses listed here may not be offered every year, that enrollment may be limited, and that permission of the instructor may be required.
+Candidates should note that courses listed under the “Courses” tab on this website may not be offered every year, that enrollment may be limited, and that permission of the instructor may be required.
 Candidates are encouraged to contact instructors at their earliest opportunity to determine when or if courses they intend to take will be available, and to obtain permission to register, if necessary.
 Please note as well that this listing will change as new courses come online; candidates are advised to review this list before the registration period every semester.